-- 4.9.1 The Board of Examiners awards a degree certificate when there is sufficient proof that the final examination has been passed. - 4.9.2 As part of the final examination, the Board of Examiners is entitled to conduct its own evaluation of the knowledge, understanding and skills of the examination candidate and to assess the results. - 4.9.3 The degree is only conferred once the Executive Board has declared that all procedural requirements (including the requirement to pay tuition fees) have been met.
-The degree certificate states that the programme was delivered by Leiden University and Delft University of Technology. - 4.9.4 Pursuant to the regulations6 referred to in Article 7.11, third paragraph, of the Act a student who is entitled to graduate may request the Board of Examiners to postpone graduation as long as the student has not exceeded the nominal term of study plus one academic year. - 4.9.5 This request must be submitted within five working days of the student receiving notification of his or her final examination results.
-In the request the student must indicate when he or she wishes to receive the degree certificate. - 4.9.6 The Board of Examiners may also approve the request if refusing it would result in a considerable injustice. - 4.9.7 A supplement in Dutch or in English that conforms to the standard European Diploma Supplement format, including the grading table applicable for the degree programme, is attached to the degree certificate.
+4.9.1 The Board of Examiners awards a degree certificate when there is sufficient proof that the final examination has been passed.

+- 4.9.2 As part of the final examination, the Board of Examiners is entitled to conduct its own evaluation of the knowledge, understanding and skills of the examination candidate and to assess the results. - 4.9.3 The degree is only conferred once the Executive Board has declared that all procedural requirements (including the requirement to pay tuition fees) have been met.
+The degree certificate states that the programme was delivered by Leiden University and Delft University of Technology. - 4.9.4 Pursuant to the regulations7 referred to in Article 7.11(3) of the Act, a student who is entitled to graduate may request the Board of Examiners to postpone graduation, as long as the student has not exceeded the nominal study duration plus one academic year for the programme in question. - 4.9.5 This request must be submitted within five working days of the student receiving notification of their final examination results.
+In the request the student must indicate when they wish to receive the degree certificate. - 4.9.6 The Board of Examiners may also approve the request if refusing it would result in a considerable injustice. - 4.9.7 A supplement in Dutch and/or in English that conforms to the standard European Diploma Supplement format, including the grading table applicable for the degree programme, is attached to the degree certificate. - 4.9.8 The graduation ceremony will take place at least two times per academic year.